 Can I say anything at all that would add to just now terrible this cover is?
 I don’t think so.
 Just sit back and take this one in, folks, in all its mind-numbing computer-rendered crap-a-tude.
 Thanks, Dennis Hopper!

 “You alone can destroy all pyramids!”
 Yeah, eat that you dang dirty Tetrahedral objects.
 Feel the wraith of another poorly designed explosion!
 This cover is so ahead of its time.
 Look how those pyramids are in 3D blurry vision for those modern glasses.
 Wait, they are not in 3D?
 Oh. . . .great.
 How come the reflection of the pyramid in the water does not have that same twitch effect?
 Even less consistent is that the explosion is clear and bright while the pyramid reflection is faded, even though they both appear to be equidistant from the water.
 I don’t want to blast’em or trick’em, I just want to hurl’em into a black hole, so this cover can never hurt anyone ever again.

 Ugh. . . .this. . . this cover is just. . .
 I think I just threw up in my eyes.
 What happens when The Count from Sesame Street and Count Chocula from my breakfast table had a few babies and wrapped them in luscious purple silk?

-Well, those hideous CGI muppets on the cover of this game are what happens.
+Well, those hideous CGI Muppets on the cover of this game are what happens.
 This is why vampires shouldn’t be allowed to have children.
-When I first looked at this cover I thought the gray structure behind that pinkish orc head was the monster’s body but it’s not, it a random flying buttress of some sort.
+When I first looked at this cover I thought the gray structure behind that pinkish orc head was the monster’s body, but it’s not, it is a random flying buttress of some sort.